-So, how’s that possible for administrators to have control over information sharing?
-How can you secure file sharing in your G Suite?
-Here is how.
+How can administrators gain control over information sharing?
+What measures can be taken to ensure secure file sharing in your G Suite?
+Let’s delve into it.

-To apply the sharing settings for a specific set of users, you can use the organizational unit or a configuration group
+- To implement sharing preferences for a particular group of users, you have the option of utilizing either the organizational unit or a configuration group.

 Enable File Sharing Outside your Organization

-You can enable employees to share G Suite files outside your organization by using the admin console.
+You have the power to allow your team members to share G Suite files beyond the confines of your organization through the admin console.

-Warn users when sharing files outside the organization to protect the confidentiality
+- Alert users when distributing files beyond the organization to safeguard confidentiality.

 Click Save to save your selected option for file sharing.